|Commissioned by||Lead Executing Agency|

 |Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH||November 2017- Dec 2020|

 India is one of the 17 megadiverse countries in the world.
 With just 2.4% of the world’s land area, India’s biological richness is spread across a vast range of habitats and ecosystems supporting 7% of globally recorded species, including over 45,000 plants and 91,000 animal species—out of which many are keystone and charismatic species.
 India’s rich biological heritage co-exists with over 1.2 billion people and about one sixth of the world’s livestock population.
 For millions of Indians, therefore, biodiversity supports their very livelihoods and way of life.
 Thus, protecting and maintaining India’s rich biodiversity and natural resources is essential for achieving inclusive and sustainable development.

-The ABS Partnership Project aims at strengthening the capacities of the National Biodiversity Authority (NBA), the State Biodiversity Boards (SBBs), Biodiversity Management Committees (BMCs), as well as the capacities of the commercial user groups of biological resources and associated knowledge for the effective implementation of ABS mechanisms under the Biological Diversity Act 2002, in keeping with India's commitments under Nagoya Protocol on ABS.
+The ABS Partnership Project aims at strengthening the capacities of the National Biodiversity Authority (NBA), selected State Biodiversity Boards (SBBs), Biodiversity Management Committees (BMCs), as well as creating awareness amongst commercial users of biological resources and its associated traditional knowledge for the effective implementation of ABS mechanisms under the Biological Diversity Act 2002, in keeping with India's commitments under Nagoya Protocol on ABS.

 The project is implemented at the national level in partnership with the National Biodiversity Authority (NBA), with the three State Biodiversity Boards (SBB) in Maharashtra, Uttarakhand and Tamil Nadu, as well as the selected local Biodiversity Management Committees (BMC) in all three states.
 The project employs the following approaches:

 The ABS project supports the Indian partners in achieving the SDG 15 to ensure the conservation and sustainable use of biodiversity through securing fair and equitable access and benefit sharing of biological resources.
 The project shows various interlinkages throughout the Agenda 2030 and therefore mirrors the integrated and indivisible spirit of the SDGs in the three dimensions of sustainable development: the economic, social and environmental.
 Read more here.